Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

 ![Edit attribute groups](../../Assets/Screenshots/PIM/Settings/AttributeGroups/EditAttributeGroups.png "[Edit attribute groups]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Edit Attribute Groups* view and return to the *Attribute Groups* view.
+  Click this button to close the *Edit attribute groups* view and return to the *Attribute groups* view.
 All changes are rejected.

 - [CANCEL]
-  Click this button to cancel editing attribute groups and close the *Edit Attribute Groups* view.
+  Click this button to cancel editing attribute groups and close the *Edit attribute groups* view.

 - [SAVE]
-  Click this button to save all changes and close the *Edit Attribute Groups* view.
+  Click this button to save all changes and close the *Edit attribute groups* view.

 - ![Sort](../../Assets/Icons/Sort01.png "[Sort]") (Sort)
   Click and hold this button to move the selected attribute group to another position in the list using drag and drop.